From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Background and Related Work

 \subsection{Problem Definition}

-We study a privacy failure mode in which an agent reconstructs a specific identity by combining individually non-identifying cues from anonymized artifacts with corroborating auxiliary context.
-We refer to this failure mode as \emph{inference-driven linkage}.

-Let $D_{\text{anon}}$ denote anonymized artifacts from which direct identifiers have been removed, and let $D_{\text{aux}}$ denote auxiliary context available in a given evaluation setting (e.g., named records, public profiles, or other identifier-bearing sources).
-We formalize the evaluation through a shared deanonymization interface
+We study \emph{inference-driven linkage}: a privacy failure in which an agent reconstructs a specific real-world identity by combining individually non-identifying cues from anonymized artifacts with corroborating auxiliary context.
+Let $D_{\text{anon}}$ denote anonymized artifacts with direct identifiers removed, and let $D_{\text{aux}}$ denote auxiliary context, such as named records, public profiles, or retrieved public evidence.
+We formalize the shared evaluation interface as